 - LexisNexis Academic (Use the "Search by Content Type" option and select "All News."
 Next, click "Advanced Options," and select "Newspapers" or other options from the "Source Type" menu, and "Editorials & Opinions" from the list of article types.
 You may also limit by publication location and the date.
 After you click "Apply," enter your search terms in the search box.
 From the results page, you can sort by relevance or newest to oldest, limit to specific subjects, etc. from the left side of the page, or search within results to further narrow down.
-Watch this tutorial from LexisNexis. )
+Watch this video from LexisNexis. )

 - ProCon.org (ProCon.org is a 501(c)(3) nonprofit public charity that has no government affiliations of any kind.
 Its mission statement is: "Promoting critical thinking, education, and informed citizenship by presenting controversial issues in a straightforward, nonpartisan, primarily pro-con format.")

 - Political Advocacy Groups

 - Public Agenda Online

 Since the United States Congress has considered what to do about all kinds of controversial issues, and Congressional committees have the power to require people to testify at hearings, they can be a great source of expert opinion (often includes supporting facts).